Healthy Homes Assessment Te Mata

 What We Do

-As building inspectors, we take on all aspects of professional home inspects.
-We’re here to ensure that you make the correct choice when it comes to purchasing your next property.
+As building inspectors we handle all components associated with specialist house examinations.
+We’re here to ensure you make the right choice when it comes to purchasing your next property.

-We are serious about your investment We conduct comprehensive inspections so you won’t receive any expensive or unwelcome surprises meaning you can relax and focus on the fun parts of purchasing or owning an home.
+We are serious about your investment We conduct comprehensive checks to ensure you don’t get any unexpected or expensive surprise costs, meaning you can relax and focus on the enjoyable aspects of purchasing or owning an house.

-We are specialised in a range of services to ensure that you are fully updated on the condition of any property that you might be thinking of buying or selling as well as additional services.
+We offer a wide range of solutions to make sure you are fully aware of the state of any property that you might be thinking of buying or selling and also other services.

-With our systemised approach to inspecting your property and the most up-to-date software technology with digital photos embedded into your report, you can actually see any issues that could be identified.
-Through our detailed report, it is no wonder that we receive so many clients who recommend our service to family and friends.
+Our systematic method of conducting your home inspection and the latest software technology including digital photos imbedded into the document, you can actually see any problems that might be found.
+With our detailed reporting it is easy to understand why we get so many clients recommending our service to family members and friends.

 • Pre Purchase & Pre Sale Reports